 DASH, or Digital Audio Stationary Head, was a recording format released by Sony in 1981/1982 in various formats from 2 track through to 24 track machines.
-All were 16 bit recorders using sample rates from 44.1kHz to 48kHz.
+All were 16-bit recorders using sample rates from 44.1kHz to 48kHz.
 Unlike the earlier digital recording systems Sony released (such as the Sony PCM-1630/Sony DMR-4000 System), the DASH system used a stationary head instead of the helical scanning system.

-The PCM-3324, a 24-track recorder, hit the market in 1982, followed by the PCM-3348, a 48-track version in 1989.
+The PCM-3324, a 24-track recorder, hit the market in 1982, followed by the Sony PCM-3348, a 48-track version in 1989.
 Both employed half-inch tape, like the SONY D-1/2-2920, allowing for 16-bit/44.1 kHz or 48 kHz recording/playback.
 While digital multi-track recorders existed from 1978, Sony, a late entrant, rose to global prominence in the 1980s and 1990s, setting the standard.
 By 1997 Sony released the PCM-3348HR, the pinnacle of the DASH format recorders.

 Using tape that was 1/4 inch or 1/2 inch and on reels up to 14″, these new digital recorders had lower tape costs than the 2″ 24 Track analogue machines of the time.
 The machines themselves however were not cheap, with the Sony 3324 costing US$150,000.
-Various models came and went, culminating in the Sony 3348HR, a 48 track recorder with 24 bit recording at a cost of US$250,000.
+Various models came and went, culminating in the Sony 3348HR, a 48-track recorder with 24-bit recording at a cost of US$250,000.
 Many amazing records have been recorded on these machines.

 The 24-track tapes only use half of the tape’s width and can be played on the 48-track machines with no modifications.
 Similarly, 48-track tapes can be played on a 24-track machine, but only the first 24 tracks will be reproduced.
 This type of backward/forward compatibility is quite unique as the older analogue multi-track systems could not do this at all.

-Audio data is recorded on the Sony PCM-3348HR as linear PCM with a strong cyclic redundancy, allowing the tape to be physically edited with a razor blade like analog tape, and played back with no loss of signal.
+Audio data is recorded on the Sony PCM-3348HR as linear PCM with a strong cyclic redundancy, allowing the tape to be physically edited with a razor blade like analogue tape, and played back with no loss of signal.
 The heads are stationary, which is in contrast to DATs, ADATs and DTRS cassettes, which all record using a rotating head that helically scans the tape making tape splicing virtually impossible.
 (The fact that the tape was inside a cassette did not help either!)

 The Sony PCM-3348HR is a 48-channel 24-bit/16-bit digital audio recorder, using 1/2-inch tape in DASH (Digital Audio Stationary Head) and DASH PLUS formats.
 In addition to a range of standard capabilities for a digital audio recorder, the Sony PCM-3348HR is compact and has low power consumption, while providing a wide selection of options to meet a variety of operating requirements.